blicc-org/blicc/README.md

     git clone --recurse-submodules git@github.com:blicc-org/blicc.git

-> The submodules are linked over ssh urls.

 ### Setup project
 If all the prerequisites have been installed, run the following command in the root folder to create rsa keys and `.env` files: